Ikenga: Community Ikenga

 A second major ikenga type, an elaboration of the warrior form, has a superstructure with human or animal images, or both.
 The seated figure often displays a tusk in the left hand and a staff in the right.
 In many examples, ichi marks are represented on the face.
 Some of these figures, especially the very large ones, often are more than a meter high, do not belong to an individual but to an age set or a lineage segment.

 These community Ikenga figures stand for group rather than individual achievements and prestige, and demonstrate continuity between the individual and society.
 They are related to the display figures known as Ugo n'acho mma ("the eagle seeks out beauty") and display a great deal of artistic inventiveness.

 In the simpler examples of this group, the superstructure on a disk base supports animal figures.
 Other large Ikenga have very intricate superstructures consisting of two horns that circle the sides of the head and continue upward to form another circle terminating in snake heads.
 Pointed protrusions occur on the lower part of the horns.
 Above the head are four ram heads and one or more leopards at the top.
 The motifs on the community Ikenga tend to have complex head dress signifying collective ownership.
-The motifs also depicts what the community is known for, for instance whether they are known as warriors, hunters, traders or predominantly farmers.
-During the annual festival, all male born during the previous year are brought before the community Ikenga and thus are validated as community numbers.
+The motifs also depict what the community is known for, for instance whether they are known as warriors, hunters, traders or predominantly farmers.
+During the annual festival, all males born during the previous year are brought before the community Ikenga and thus are validated as community numbers.